theroggio/Robotics-1-La-Sapienza/README.md

 ### Orientation

-- Given the orientation in two ways, compute the initial orientation wrt reference frame and exprime it with a set of angles:
+- Given the orientation in two ways, compute the initial orientation wrt reference frame and exprime it with a set of angles.

 - In this configuration, what's the orientation of last frame?